boonebgorges/buddypress-docs/readme.txt

 = 1.1.25 =
 * Fixes bug in Javascript that may have caused secondary editor rows not to show in some cases
+* Fixes bug that broke comment moderation in some cases

 = 1.1.24 =
 * Moves Table buttons to second row of editor, for better fit on all themes